 Color temperature can set the mood by such simple changes as warming or cooling the image.

 By mixing shadows, midtone and highlight temperatures we can create image separation which gives us depth and in my opinion the best skin tones possible.

 It was quite a lot of fun just focusing on what I could get from this image without combining crazy saturation or contrast changes and has left me with two important thoughts.

 Accurate color temperature is important.
 Getting a clean image can make a huge difference and when you dial in a perfect white point your image can sing.

-Secondly I realised how color temperature really is fair game.
-I always recommend getting a good temperature dialled in to get things in good shape but after that its up to us as colorists to create interesting times of day, magical moods or daring action by adjusting the color temperature and feeling of the scene.
+Secondly, I realized how color temperature really is fair game.
+I always recommend getting a good temperature dialed in to get things in good shape but after that it’s up to us as colorists to create interesting times of day, magical moods or daring action by adjusting the color temperature and feeling of the scene.